Green Fins

-Green Fins is an approach to sustainable marine tourism activities operating in South East Asia, Caribbean and the Indian Ocean that works with business operators, communities and governments.
+Green Fins is an approach to sustainable marine tourism activities operating in Southeast Asia, Caribbean and the Indian Ocean that works with business operators, communities and governments.
 It helps to implement environmental standards for the diving and snorkelling industry through a code of conduct.
 The overall aim of the initiative is to mitigate damaging impacts to the marine environment from the marine tourism sector and improve sustainability.
-The code of conduct is a set of 15 points designed to tackle the most common and detrimental effects of SCUBA diving and snorkelling activities on the habitat in which they operate.
+The code of conduct is a set of 15 points designed to tackle the most common and detrimental effects of scuba diving and snorkelling activities on the habitat in which they operate.

 The Green Fins Approach

-Dive centers and snorkel tour operators sign a membership form pledging to adhere to the Code of Conduct.
+Dive centres and snorkel tour operators sign a membership form pledging to adhere to the Code of Conduct.
 Trained Green Fins assessors visit members annually to assess their compliance to the Code of Conduct and provide consultations for improvement, and environmental training to all staff at the member centre to support and build the capacity of those individuals to reduce their environmental impacts.
-Members often receive printed materials to support their efforts to reduce impacts to the marine environment including the Green Fins ICONS, which visually outline best practices for divers and snorkellers.
+Members often receive printed materials to support their efforts to reduce impacts to the marine environment including the Green Fins icons, which visually outline best practices for divers and snorkellers.
 These materials are available in many different languages.